 Note: NC State University policies, rules and regulations are updated and reviewed as the need arises.
 For the most current information regarding this section, please visit the Policies, Rules, and Regulations website.

 Courses may be added during the first week of a regular semester without permission of the instructor and during the second week with the permission of the instructor.
 For specific deadlines, visit the calendar page on the Student Services Center website.

 Courses may be dropped without regard to course load during the first two weeks (prior to census date) of a regular semester.
-During weeks three through six (prior to the drop/revision deadline), full-time undergraduate students who wish to drop courses at any level and whose academic load would thereby fall below the twelve hour minimum course load may do so only for documented medical reasons or other verified, unforeseen grounds of personal or family hardship.
+During weeks three through (prior to the drop/revision deadline), full-time undergraduate students who wish to drop courses at any level and whose academic load would thereby fall below the twelve hour minimum course load may do so only for documented medical reasons or other verified, unforeseen grounds of personal or family hardship.

 Exceptions to the drop policies require the recommendation of a student’s advisor, the departmental coordinator of advising or the departmental head, and approval by the student’s dean.

 Students who wish to drop all courses must withdraw from the university for the remainder of the semester or summer session in which they are enrolled.
-All withdrawals for a current or upcoming term are initiated through the self-service Term Withdrawal page in the MyPack Portal: Student Self Service > Enrollment > Term Withdrawal.
+All withdrawals for a current or upcoming term are initiated through the self-service Term Withdrawal page in the MyPack Portal: Planning and Enrollment Tile > Term Withdraw.